zuiko21/minimOS/hard/minipet.md

 clock rate, with somewhat compressed characters. _In any case would the regular ROM contents be compatible with the external monitor_, but tweaking the CRTC's register list is an easy task.

-One doubt remains, however: it is said that, when switching between "text" and "graphic" modes, some extra _blank_ scanlines are configured.
-This means the CRTC registers are tweaked upon mode change, which will definitely throw VGA compatibility.
-Original code must be patched in order to disable this "feature".
+It is known that, when switching between "text" and "graphic" modes, some extra _blank_ scanlines are configured.
+This means the CRTC registers are tweaked upon mode change.
 However, after inspecting the [Basic 4.0 & Kernal source code](http://www.zimmers.net/anonftp/pub/cbm/src/pet/pet_rom4_disassembly.txt), it seems that all CRTC initialisation is done thru two register tables at `$E72A` and `$E73C`, so here we are the tables to be patched.